FranciscoKnebel/spaceinvader/README.md

 See also the full list of [contributors](https://github.com/FranciscoKnebel/spaceinvader/contributors) who participated in this project.

 ### Other credited work
-Music, artwork and other creditations can be found on the [CREDITS.md](CREDITS.md) file.
+Music, artwork and other accreditations can be found on the [CREDITS.md](CREDITS.md) file.

 Music bitrate change using MP3 Quality Modifier 2.5.3.